top of page

 Counting Method

 Metered sand lines can be found by using the counting method.
-This method is based off of counting a certain number of bright dot lines or spacing lines away from X. The counting method is also used to find metered circle markers.
+This method is based on counting a certain number of bright dot lines or spacing lines away from X. The counting method is also used to find metered circle markers.

 In the diagrams above the counting method is demonstrated.
 Starting from X, count towards one of the arena walls.
 1 spacing from X is 2.5 meters, 1 bright dot from X is 5 meters.